 What is WILDFIRES?

-Gas Street is part of a brand new national festival called Wildfires with a mandate to “contend for the next great awakening” in this nation.
-The festival will bring church communities together from across the country for extended times of worship, world-class Bible teaching, and prayer ministry.
-There’ll also be tons and tons of opportunity for us to enjoy community together as a church
+Gas Street is part of a national festival called Wildfires with a mandate to “contend for the next great awakening” in this nation.
+The festival brings church communities together from across the country for extended times of worship, world-class Bible teaching, and prayer ministry.
+There are be tons and tons of opportunity for us to enjoy community together as a church

 Why are we going to wildfires?